msukanen/MarkSLang/README.md

 ## RESET
 Reset all **REG**.
 ## RESTART
 Restart app from scratch.
+At this point in time not very useful, but who knows?
 ## WHILE, WEND
-Loop...
+A rather basic looping operation.
 ```
 X ← 10
 A ← 0
 WHILE X
+  ; while X>0, keep looping
   X - 1
   A + 1
   A * 1.5